spshant/dotnet-framework-early-access/README.md

 ### Windows Versions

-The .NET Framework 4.7.1 Build 2538 can be installed on the following Windows versions.
+The .NET Framework 4.7.1 Build 2539 can be installed on the following Windows versions.

 **Client**

 * Windows 7 SP1
 * Windows 8.1
 * Windows 10 Anniversary Update
-* Windows 10 Creators Update

 **Server**